Skip to Content

 Expert Tips

-• Cut the vegetables about the same size to ensure they cook at the same rate.
+• Uniformly cut the vegetables.
+Cut the veggies the same size to ensure they cook at the same rate.

 Carrot pumpkin soup in soup bowls.